DomResc/nixos-config/README.md

 # nixos-config
-In this repo is saved my NixOS configuration, every machine has
+In this repo is saved my NixOS configuration, every machine has its own branch

 # to use nixos-hardware you need to
 ```